binarymash/responses/README.md

     .Create();
 ```

-This is exactly the same as explicitly set the default value:
+This is exactly the same as explicitly setting the default value:

 ```
     // ...